KULeuven-MICAS/carbonspot/README.md

 B<sub>i</sub>/B<sub>o</sub>/B<sub>cycle</sub>: input precision/weight precision/number of bits processed per cycle per input.
 #cell_group: the number of cells sharing one entry to computation logic.

-The validation details are summarized below and can be found at [here](https://github.com/KULeuven-MICAS/zigzag-imc).
+The validation details can be found at [here](https://github.com/KULeuven-MICAS/zigzag-imc).

 Our digital performance model is based on [ZigZag](https://github.com/KULeuven-MICAS/zigzag).
 The validation details can be found at [here](https://kuleuven-micas.github.io/zigzag/hardware.html).